Autistics for Safe Food

 Understanding the Overlap

-Food insecurity—the lack of consistent access to safe, nutritious food—can compound ARFID symptoms and make recovery even more challenging.
-For neurodivergent individuals, especially those with ARFID, traditional food assistance programs may unintentionally exclude or overwhelm.
+Food insecurity — the lack of consistent access to safe, nutritious food — can intensify ARFID symptoms and make recovery even harder.
+For many neurodiverse individuals, traditional food assistance programs unintentionally exclude or overwhelm.
+This is why Autistics for Safe Food continues to focus on dignity, predictability, and sensory‑safe access.

 Download our community-created pamphlet on ARFID and Food Insecurity, designed for printing, sharing, and learning together.